 That means that they have roots in the trust stores of the major browsers.

 Intermediate CA is a Certificate Authority (TrustCor) that issues off an intermediate root.

 They do not have roots in the browser’s trust lists, instead their intermediate roots chain back to a trusted third-party root (the root from TrustCor).

-You can download the Intermediate Certificate and Root Certificate directly from TrustCor here:
+You can also download the Intermediate Certificates and Root Certificate separately from TrustCor here:

 You can find more information about installing TrustCor SSLs from their Knowledge Base here.